 You can also confirm that an alternator is working properly by:

 - With the car engine running, checking that the car lights shine brightly.
 Dim lights are a sign that the alternator is not producing enough power and therefore the lights are drawing power from the battery.

 - The car light’s brightness does not increase when the engine is revved.

-Fix: If you suspect a faulty alternator, confirm and have it replaced by a qualified mechanic.
+If you suspect a faulty alternator, you can confirm with and have it replaced by a qualified mechanic.

 In summary, if your car battery is draining faster than usual, this may be caused by an aging battery, new but bad battery, faulty wiring, bad alternator or battery self-discharge.